What is a Customer Journey?

 Like most experiences in this world, people are attracted to the ones that they are most comfortable with.

 A good example is a supermarket.
-A traditional supermarket is set up in a way where people can expect to find things in certain places, whether it be fresh produce at the entrance to the labeled aisles indicating what contents are to be found.
+A traditional supermarket is set up in a way where people can expect to find things in certain places, whether it be fresh produce at the entrance to the labelled aisles indicating what contents are to be found.

 What would happen if the aisles were not marked and the products not aligned together?
 What if the 10 types of canned goods were spread over 10 aisles?
 The shopping experience would be a disaster and EVEN if the prices of supermarkets were potentially cheaper than its competitor, customers will fly away to the nearest supermarket that followed their expectations.